 As you know, faithful readers, painting copies of masterworks has long been a favorite learning technique for me.
 Over the past 40 plus years, I have painted many including Rembrandt’s The Polish Rider and Vermeer’s Girl in the Red Hat both of which hang in my foyer.
 I have painted a number of other Rembrandts, a Franz Hals, and so many others I can’t remember.
-It is a spectacular way to learn oil painting techniques including color harmony, composition, drawing, the discipline of painting with limited pigments as oil painters did in the 1700s – and all the other components that go into a work of art.
+It is a spectacular way to learn oil painting techniques including color harmony, composition, drawing, the discipline of painting with limited pigments like the 17th century painters – and all the other components that go into a work of art.

 How I Painted My Own Vermeer